Henry VIII's fourth wife Anne of Cleves was his luckiest. She kept her head and became one of the richest women in England.

 Her ladies explained why this was insufficient to fall pregnant.
 Henry was already distracted by Anne’s lady in waiting Katherine Howard.
 Cromwell’s enemies commented that the Cleves marriage was Cromwell’s fault.
 The king agreed.

-On the 24th June 1540, Anne was sent to Richmond Palace sixteen miles away from Henry and Greenwich Palace because he claimed that the weather was better there.
-On the 6th July, Henry’s advisors informed Anne that he wanted a legal end to their union.
+On the 24th of June 1540, Anne was sent to Richmond Palace sixteen miles away from Henry and Greenwich Palace because he claimed that the weather was better there.
+On the 6th of July, Henry’s advisors informed Anne that he wanted a legal end to their union.

 In her settlement, Anne was allowed to keep all of her jewels and plate and was awarded homes including Richmond Palace and Bletchingly Manor.
-Later, Hever Castle, the former Boleyn home and Chelsea Manor House were added.
+Later, Hever Castle, the former Boleyn home, and Chelsea Manor House were added.

 Anne enjoyed freedoms that most women could only dream about and through wise acquisitions, she became one of the richest women in England.
 She was frequently invited to court and Henry referred to her as the “king’s (beloved) sister.”
 She had precedence over all women except his current queen and his daughters.
 Anne had a good relationship with Princesses Mary and Elizabeth and Prince Edward.

 The 1553 coronation of Mary I was Anne’s last public appearance.
-She outlived Henry and his other wives and died on the 17th July 1557 aged forty-one at Chelsea Manor House.
+She outlived Henry and his other wives and died on the 17th of July 1557 aged forty-one at Chelsea Manor House.
 Anne was buried by the high altar in Westminster Abbey.